 I bought a Muse EEG headband a couple of years ago on an Indiegogo crowdfunder thing.
 Which means I paid for it about four years ago because it took two years for them to get into production.
 But they did get it into production and good on them because it actually works.
-If you don’t know what the Muse is then you’ll find the rest of this boring so don’t bother.
+If you’ve never heard of the Muse, it’s an EEG device that tracks brainwaves while you meditate and relays audio feedback via an Android or iOS device to help you regulate your meditation.
+Various sounds represent your level of calmness so that you can stay focused on the meditation.
+In my experience it works very well and seems to accurately track your mental state via brainwave activity.

 Anyway this isn’t a review of the Muse it’s more of a complaint.
 The thing has worked very well apart from the odd dodgy iOS app update but recently the battery has turned to shit.
 I’d get a couple of hours use out of it in the early days but now it can’t even get through a single 20 minute session after a full charge.
 I wrote to Muse giving them the chance to redeem themselves by offering me a new one for free but they merely offered to sell me another whole device with a bit of a discount.
 Umm no thanks.